metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-transfer-sol-on-solana.md

 updated: '06-24-2024'
 ---

-This guide walks you through setting up and minting your very own token on the Solana blockchain using Metaplex packages.
+This guide walks will show you how to build a Javascript function that transfers SOL from one wallet to another on the Solana blockchain utilising the Metaplex Umi client wrapper and MPL Toolbox package.

 ## Prerequisite